quackmagedev/quackmagedev.github.io/about.md

 # ✨ About Me

 I’m an independent game developer exploring storytelling through mechanics and atmosphere.

+I’m currently learning [Godot](https://godotengine.org/) and pixel art.

 Expect **devlogs**, **concept art**, and **small experimental releases** soon.

-Outside of my projects, I enjoy spending time with my wife and picking up new languages.
+Outside of my projects, I enjoy spending time with my wife and learning to speak new languages.

 ---

 ## 🔮 My Philosophy

 Games are magic: tiny systems that can surprise, delight, and challenge.

 I love experimenting with quirky mechanics and humor in games.

 ---